chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 The Objective of this repo is not just to bring to light but also to enchance our understanding of problem solving startegies.
 I belive that the more we simplify tough topic then the more our understanding grows.

-# What problem solving Strategies?
+# What are problem solving Strategies?

 These are methods in which a problem should be approached in other to achieve a desired outcome.